ably-labs/scalable-serverless-editable-chat-demo/README.md

 #### Step 2 - Set up the Ably Postgres connector for your app

-This project depends on the Ably Postgres connector, so we'll need to set that up with our credentials and host it somewhere.
+This project depends on the Ably Postgres connector, so we'll need to set that up with our credentials.

 - Clone the connector repo with `git clone https://github.com/ably-labs/ably-postgres-connector.git`
-- Update `config/default.json` with the details of your database, tables and Ably account.
+- Update `config/default.json` with the details of your database, tables, Ably channels and API Key.
 Note that if you want to name your channels differently, you'll need to update this in the Nuxt app as well.
 - Run the connector locally using `node test.js`

 #### Step 3 - Set up the Lambda function and Ably integration

 This project uses a Lambda function to make `INSERT` and `UPDATE` operations on the database.
 You can find the code in the `lambda-function` folder.

 Upload this code to your Lambda function and set it up to be triggered whenever a new message is published on the `outgoing-chat` channel of your Ably app by [following the steps provided in Ably docs](https://ably.com/documentation/general/events/aws-lambda).

 #### Step 4 - Set up Ably auth endpoint

-Ably accepts to ways of authentication - [Basic Auth](https://ably.com/documentation/core-features/authentication#basic-authentication) and [Token Auth](https://ably.com/documentation/core-features/authentication#token-authentication).
+Ably accepts two ways of authentication - [Basic Auth](https://ably.com/documentation/core-features/authentication#basic-authentication) and [Token Auth](https://ably.com/documentation/core-features/authentication#token-authentication).

 Basic auth is mostly useful for quick demos but you'll need to use Token Auth for secure authentication on production level apps to make sure the API Key doesn't get exposed.

 ##### For local usage

 If you'd just like to try it out using Basic auth, you'll need to update the `instantiateAbly()` method in the `actions.js` file of the Nuxt store.
-Just replace the `authUrl: ''` parameter with `key: <YOUR-ABLY-API-KEY>`.
+Just replace the `authUrl: ''` parameter with `key: '<YOUR-ABLY-API-KEY>'`.

 ##### For usage in production

 To enable Token auth, we can set up an auth endpoint and have this endpoint issue [Ably Token Requests](https://ably.com/documentation/realtime/authentication#token-request) so that our frontend clients can authenticate with Ably securely.

 In this repo, I have the auth endpoint hosted as a Netlify serverless function.
 You can find this in `chat-web-app/netlify/functions/ably-auth.js`.
 When you deploy the Nuxt project to Netlify, the function will be automatically activated by Netlify.

-However, you'll need to update the `authUrl` used to authenticate Ably in the Nuxt app.
-This is in the `instantiateAbly()` method in the `actions.js` file of the Nuxt store.
+However, you'll need to update the `authUrl` parameter used to authenticate Ably in the Nuxt app and add your function's URL instead.

+You can find this in the `instantiateAbly()` method in the `actions.js` file of the Nuxt store.
 Just replace the `https://serverless-scalable-chat.netlify.app` part of the endpoint with your Netlify function's URL.

 For this to work, you'll need to supply your Ably API Key to the Netlify function via env variables.
 You can add it like so `ABLY_API_KEY=<YOUR-API-KEY>`

-With this, you should be set with your Ably authentication.
+With this, you should be all set with the Ably auth step.

 #### Step 5 - Run the chat app